Valaa-Technologies/valaa-vault/packages/raem/README.md

   for ValOS resources.
 - `ValOSURL` specification which allows for universal locating of resources.
-- `ValaaSpace` definition as a distributed set of resources containing references to each other using the ValaaURIs.
+- `valospace` definition as a distributed set of resources containing references to each other using the VRLs.
-- `partitions` mechanism which allows for unlimited scalability of the `ValaaSpace` into a singular globally distributed and unified object space.
+- `partitions` mechanism which allows for unlimited scalability of the `valospace` into a singular globally distributed and unified object space.

-[//]: # (TODO(iridian): ValaaSpace and partitions should in principle be inside @ValOS/prophet)
+[//]: # (TODO(iridian): valospace and partitions should in principle be inside @ValOS/prophet)
 [//]: # (TODO(iridian): This refactoring effort would be valuable otherwise as well as it would clarify Valker API's and simplify its implementation)
 [//]: # (TODO(iridian): However that's gonna be a damn of a refactoring process to fully abstract and excise them from @ValOS/raem)

 - depends: `@ValOS/tools`, `immutable`
 - exports: `Corpus`, `Command`, `VALK`, `Valker`, `RAEMContentAPI`
-- ValaaSpace: `Resource`, `TransientFields`, `Bvob`, `Partition`
+- valospace: `Resource`, `TransientFields`, `Bvob`, `Partition`
 - concepts: `ghost instancing`, `partitions`, `couplings`